symfony/symfony-docs/best_practices/security.rst

 You can configure Symfony to authenticate your users using any method you want and to load user information from any source.
-This is a complex topic, but the `Security Cookbook Section`_ has a lot of information about this.
+This is a complex topic, but the :doc:`Security Cookbook Section </cookbook/security/index>` has a lot of information about this.

 Regardless of your needs, authentication is configured in ``security.yml``, primarily under the ``firewalls`` key.